anna-jana/cellular-automata-2d/README.md

 ```

 ### TODO
-* performance? e.g. only having two arrays (no memory allocation a each step)
+* performance? e.g. only having two arrays (no memory allocation at each step)